smblance/DataAnalystND_Project_6/README.md

 ####Person 6:
 The text is barely readable because the font is too thin.<br>
 __*Changed font from normal to semibold.*__

+#### Changes that I added in the improved version based on the feedback:
+- corrected typos and rewrote some sentences
+- added percentage of each country's population using internet
+- made that the if all bars don't fit on the screen, the number of bars is reduced appropriately
+- removed fat arrow syntax to ensure Safari and IE compatibility
+- changed font from normal to semibold
+- removed "equalizer" animation of the bars in last year: it looks good but distracts too much

 ##Resources
 __Data__:<br>